Charlie Wiggins: Later life

 Wiggins' injuries never fully healed and he was left in constant pain for the rest of his life.
 Medical bills ate away at his money to the extent that later in life he was left virtually penniless.
 He did what he could, such as making his own prosthetic leg out of wood, but he never fully recovered.
 Despite his discomfort and increasingly precarious finances, he continued to mentor promising young drivers and campaign against segregationist policies in auto racing.

-Charlie Wiggins died on 11 March 1979, following yet another infection in his damaged limb.
+Wiggins died on 11 March 1979, following yet another infection in his damaged limb.

-Memorials and Tributes
+Memorials and tributes

+Headstone for Charlie and Roberta Wiggins erected by anonymous donors in 2003.

-Because of the financial struggles Wiggins faced later in life, his loved ones couldn't afford a headstone for his burial.
-Wiggins and his wife were buried in an unmarked grave for 24 years until a memorial was held in his honor at Crown Hill Cemetery in Indianapolis, Indiana.
+As a result of the financial struggles Wiggins faced later in life, his loved ones couldn't afford a headstone for his burial.
+Wiggins and his wife were buried in an unmarked grave for 24 years until 2003, when a memorial was held in his honor at Crown Hill Cemetery in Indianapolis, Indiana.
 Over 50 onlookers were present and witnessed Wiggins finally receive a stone.
 The marker is a vintage photo of Wiggins and his wife, Roberta standing by his car with the 1926 Gold and Glory Sweepstakes trophy.
 Wiggins' contributions to the racing community were celebrated during the memorial, highlighting his legacy and impact on the sport.

+In 2018, the Indiana Racing Memorial Association erected a historical marker dedicated to Wiggins outside of the Evansville African American Museum.

+In 2026, a special exhibition on the life and racing history of Wiggins, curated by Edward T. Welburn and titled For Gold & Glory, opened at LeMay - America's Car Museum.